antyan001/AutoUpliftWorkFlow/readme.md

-# Automated and Configurable Feature Calcer Engine in connection with UPLIFT Modelling
+# Automated and Configurable Features Calcer Engine in connection with UPLIFT Modelling

 *PROJECT STRUCTURE*:
 - `AutoUpliftWorkFlow`: